mjweaver01/invoice-generator/README.md

 ## Features

 - ✨ Create and manage invoices with line items
-- 💰 Automatic total calculation based on hourly rate (default: $150/hr)
+- 💰 Automatic total calculation based on hourly rate
 - ⚙️ Global settings for your name, business info, and defaults
 - 👥 Client dropdown with autocomplete (remembers past clients)
 - 🗄️ SQLite database for persistent storage